How To: Island Hopping in Aruba, Bonaire and Curacao

 Curacao is the most adventurous island of the three of them, and Bonaire is mainly famous for snorkeling and water sports.

-Aruba is the most expensive island, and is famous for its beautiful beaches.
-Make sure to check out my in depth-article about the ABC Islands and the Pro’s and Con’s about Aruba, Bonaire and Curacao.
+Aruba is the most expensive island and is famous for its beautiful beaches.
+Make sure to check out my article about the ABC Islands and the pros and cons of Aruba, Bonaire, and Curacao.

 We preferred visiting Aruba last because then we knew exactly how much money we had left over to spend there.
 Also, we thought the most relaxing part should happen before we return home.